ratishsp/ratishsp.github.io/index.md

 ---

 I am a final year PhD student in [Informatics Institute](http://web.inf.ed.ac.uk/) at the [University of Edinburgh](https://www.ed.ac.uk/).
-My advisors are [Prof. Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/) (primary) and [Dr. Adam Lopez](http://alopez.github.io/).
+I am advised by [Prof. Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/).
+My interests
+are in the field of Natural Language Processing and Deep Learning.
-My PhD studies are in the area of data-to-text generation, more specifically involving generating long documents (greater than 200 tokens) given a table of statistics as input.
-As part of my PhD, I have explored novel strategies of content planning for long document generation.
+My PhD work is in
+Natural Language Generation involving data-to-text generation, more specifically generating long documents (more than 200 tokens) given a table of statistics as input.
+As part of my PhD, I have explored novel strategies of neural content planning for long document generation.

 Prior to this, I worked as
 a Research Assistant with [Prof. Yue Zhang](https://frcchang.github.io/) in NLP lab at [SUTD](http://www.sutd.edu.sg/), Singapore.